kinbiko/mentoring/students/javarb/sessions/2019/projects/readme.md

 ### Bowling

 Project to resolve the [Bowling Kata](http://codingdojo.org/kata/Bowling/), by using TDD.
-Developed on Session 33.
+Developed on Sessions 32 and 33.